Treatments

 Prostacyclin Analogs and Receptor Agonists

-Given the short duration of action of epoprostenol, sudden discontinuation in therapy can be dangerous and lead to rebound pulmonary hypertension which can be life threatening.
+Of note, epoprostenol has a short duration of action with a half-life of about 3 to 5 minutes.
+Given this short duration of action of epoprostenol, sudden discontinuation in therapy can be dangerous and quickly lead to a condition called rebound pulmonary hypertension which can be life threatening.
 If your medication is interrupted or suddenly discontinued, please let your PH team know immediately and go to the closest hospital ER to have it restarted.
 Often you will need to call EMS for immediate help.
+Patients on epoprostenol therapy should always have access to a back up pump in case of pump failure.

 Of note, treprostinil has a longer duration of action compared to epoprostenol, with a half-life of 3-4 hours.